 Car-related crimeCar-related crime is a problem with various levels of risks.
 Don't leave money and valuable things in the car.
 A station wagon/van without original luggage cover may also be a problem if you leave suitcases there.
 In some places you'll get a list of warnings and suggestions with the keys.
 Road-rage (driver's violence) exists even in some civilized countries.
 Avoid conflicts with other drivers even when you feel you are right.

 Air ConditionAir Condition is considered luxury in most Europe.
 Driving a black car without air-condition in hot summer days may not be pleasent even in northern Europe.
-This is especially true for those who wear braces and other equipment.
+This is especially true for those who wear braces etc.

 It is advisable to prepare in the phone's memory a list of taxi and breakdown service phone numbers.
 Some taxi companies keep the caller on-line so much time that the call costs more than the taxi ride.
 Check your exact location (street, building name/number) before calling them.